sapcc/keppel/docs/api-spec.md

 - `account.auth_tenant_id` may not be changed for existing accounts.

 On success, returns 200 and a JSON response body like from the corresponding GET endpoint.

+## GET /v1/keppel/auth

+This endpoint is reserved for the authentication workflow of the [OCI Distribution API][oci-dist].